RaphaelIT7/gmod-holylib/README.md

 2. Upload the new file
 3. Enjoy it

-## What noticable things does HolyLib bring?
+## What noticeable things does HolyLib bring?
 \- A huge Lua API providing deep access to the engine.<br>
 \- Implements some bug fixes (some bug fixes were brought into gmod itself).<br>
 \- \- `ShouldCollide` won't break the entire physics engine and instead a warning is thrown `holylib: Someone forgot to call Entity:CollisionRulesChanged!`.<br>